cloudfoundry/cloud_controller_ng/README.md

     bundle exec rake spec

-Due to the large number of tests, the rake spec task is configured to run in parallel using [parallel_rspec](https://github.com/grosser/parallel_tests).

-Integration and acceptance tests, however, do not support concurrent testing (e.g. starting NATS on the same port at the same time), and are thus run serially.

 ## Static Analysis

 To help maintain code consistency, rubocop is used to enforce code conventions and best practices.